percyfal/ratatosk/doc/source/dev/scripts.rst

      --restart             restart Restart pipeline from scratch. [default:
 			   False]

-Options specific to *Bampe* are prefixed with 'Bampe'.
+Options specific to :py:class:`.Bampe` are prefixed with 'Bampe'.
 To actually run the task, provide the target name *target.bam* and run

 .. code-block:: text